- J.D.Georgetown University Law Centercum laude2014

 - B.B.A.University of Miamisumma cum laude2011

-- Co-Chair, Women in Tax Law, Section on Taxation, Federal Bar Association
+- Co-Chair, Women in Tax Law Committee, Section on Taxation, Federal Bar Association

-- Former Co-Chair, Young Tax Lawyers, Section on Taxation, Federal Bar Association
+- Former Co-Chair, Young Tax Lawyers Committee, Section on Taxation, Federal Bar Association

 District of Columbia

-Lisandra Ortiz will speak at the American Bar Association Section of Taxation "Young Tax Lawyers Symposium," on July 19, 2019, in Washington, DC.
+Erin Sweeney,* David Zimmerman, Sam Lapin, and Lisandra Ortiz will be speaking at the American Bar Association (ABA) Section of Taxation 2019 Fall Meeting on October 3, 2019, in San Francisco, CA.

 On December 13, 2018, the Department of Treasury (Treasury) and the Internal Revenue Service (IRS) issued proposed regulations (Proposed Regulations) under section 59A, the base erosion and anti-ab